JavaScript is required

 Koorie Kids Shine

 Koorie Kids Shine is a program that promotes the value of kindergarten to Aboriginal parents and the community.
-Aboriginal children aged three and four are eligible for 15 hours of free kindergarten each week.
-To be eligible, a child must turn three or four years old by 30 April in the year they go to kindergarten.
+Aboriginal children aged 3 and 4 are eligible for 15 hours of free kinder each week.
+To be eligible, a child must turn 3 or 4 years old by 30 April in the year they go to kindergarten.

 BALERT GERRBIK: Koorie Families as First Educators